openharmony/docs/en/application-dev/reference/apis/js-apis-distributedKVStore.md

 getResultSet(query: Query, callback:AsyncCallback&lt;KVStoreResultSet&gt;): void

-Obtains a **KVStoreResultSet** object that matches the specified device ID and **Query** object.
-This API uses a promise to return the result.
+Obtains a **KVStoreResultSet** object that matches the specified **Query** object for this device.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core